SteenChr/edcrop/docs/_build/html/_sources/inputs.md

 ## How Edcrop uses the edcrop.yaml input during execution

 If Edcrop loads the “Models” block with the sub blocks in Table 1, it will execute two model runs.
-First Edcrop will make model run short-named “M1”: because there is no sub block to “M1:” Edcrop will run using default setup and default parameter values; as default, Edcrop uses the conceptualization for evapotranspiration and drainage described in Chapter 4.
-Second Edcrop will make model run short-named “M2”: this has a sub block with key “wbfunc” and value “evacrop”, which causes execution to use the Evacrop conceptualization for evapotranspiration and drainage described in Chapter 3.
+First Edcrop will make model run short-named “M1”: because there is no sub block to “M1:” Edcrop will run using default setup and default parameter values; as default, Edcrop uses the conceptualization for evapotranspiration and drainage described in Chapter 4 of the Edcrop manual.
+Second Edcrop will make model run short-named “M2”: this has a sub block with key “wbfunc” and value “evacrop”, which causes execution to use the Evacrop conceptualization for evapotranspiration and drainage described in Chapter 3 of the Edcrop manual.

 Table 2 shows another example of an edcrop.yaml file containing three blocks, each with one or more sub blocks.